 One by one you let go of things that are gone

 One by one you take hold of the things that have become a part of

 Rachael Naomi Remen

 Death of someone close, a major form of loss, is often a deeply painful process to navigate, perhaps more so in our society as we collectively appear to avoid and distance ourselves from this inevitable part of life.
-Major loss can be disenfranchised loss when society doesn't sanction it or ambiguous loss, as when a person has no closure and is in a pandemic with loss of life as one knew it and uncertainty of what will come.
-Other significant losses include loss of an adequately attuned and supportive "good enough parent"; major illness of self or someone close; divorce or separation; losing a project, job or investment one spent years nurturing; rejection or estrangement from a close friend or family member; failing to accomplish an anticipated milestone or goal in marriage, family, career, graduation, life as one expected; moving out of a beloved home; loss of a belief system; loss of a familiar community; loss of the innocence of childhood due to physical, sexual, or emotional abuse .
+Major loss can be disenfranchised loss when society doesn't sanction it or ambiguous loss, as when a person is shunned or rejected from a close friend or family member; or, in a pandemic with loss of our usual activities and connections with others.
+Other significant losses include loss of an adequately attuned and supportive "good enough parent"; major illness of self or someone close; divorce or separation; losing a project, job or investment one spent years nurturing; failing to accomplish an anticipated milestone or goal in marriage, family, career, graduation, life as one expected; moving out of a beloved home; loss of a belief system; loss of a familiar community; loss of the innocence of childhood due to physical, sexual, or emotional abuse .

 Current loss -- such as death of a significant person in our lives, close family member or pet -- can activate deep feelings of past loss, as can witnessing or hearing about loss, death, and traumatic experience through a friend, newspaper, TV program, or movie.